i-MSCP/plugins/incubator/JailKit/README.md

 ### REQUIREMENTS

-	Plugin compatible with i-MSCP versions >= 1.1.0.rc4 Don't use this plugin if you are using Jailkit before.
-All your configs will be overwritten!
+	Plugin compatible with i-MSCP versions >= 1.1.0.rc4.7

+### INSTALLATION

+	- Login into the panel as admin and go to the plugin management interface
+	- Upload the JailKit plugin archive
+	- Install the plugin

-### INSTALLATION AND UPDATE
+### UPDATE

-**1.** Backup your current plugins/JailKit/config.php
+	- Backup your current plugins/JailKit/config.php file
+	- Login into the panel as admin and go to the plugin management interface

-**2.** Get the plugin
+	- Upload the JailKit plugin archive

-	# cd /usr/local/src
-	# git clone git://github.com/i-MSCP/plugins.git

-**3.** Copy the plugin directory into the gui/plugins directory of your i-MSCP installation.

-	# cp -fR plugins/JailKit /var/www/imscp/gui/plugins

-**4.** Set permissions by running:

-	# perl /var/www/imscp/engine/setup/set-gui-permissions.pl
+	- Restore your plugins/JailKit/config.php file (check for any change)

-**5.** Go to the panel plugins interface, update the plugin list and activate the plugin.
+	- Update the plugin list through the plugin interface

-### CONFIGURATION OF THE JAILKIT
+### CONFIGURATION

-You can set the jail path in the file plugins/JailKit/config.php The complete path "must" owned by root:root!
-Default is "/imscp-jails"
-Never change folder after the first installation.
-The plugin does not provide a folder change while updating the plugin!

-You can set the min. of ssh logins which the user can create (0 = unlimited)
+ See the plugins/JailKit/config.php file.

+### TODO

+	- Full SSH accounts

 ### AUTHORS AND CONTRIBUTORS

-Sascha Bay <info@space2place.de> (Author)
+ * Sascha Bay <info@space2place.de>
+ * Laurent Declercq <l.declercq@nuxwin.com>

 **Thank you for using this plugin.**